wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 2. after step(1) is finished, concurrently execute Write(x, 1) and Read(y);
 3. after step(2) is finished, execute Write(y, 0).

-Although Write(x, 1) and Read(y) were executed concurrently, they maybe regarded as having execute atomically.
-This is because the execution just given has the same effect as a sequential execution, such as Read(x), Write(x, 1), Read(y), Write(y, 0)
+Although Write(x, 1) and Read(y) were executed concurrently, they maybe regarded as having executed atomically.
+This is because the execution just given has the same effect as a sequential execution, such as Read(x), Write(x, 1), Read(y), Write(y, 0) .

+The DBS also supports transaction operations: Start, Commit, Abort.
+A program tells the DBS that it is about to begin executing a new transaction by issuing the operation Start.
+It indicates the termination of the transaction by issuing either the operation Commit or the opreation Abort.
+By issuing a Commit, the program tells the DBS that the transaction has terminated normally and all of its effects should be made permanent.
+By issuing an Abort, the program tells the DBS the transaction has terminated abnormally and all of its effects should be obliterated.